Students

 STUDENT PRODUCTIONS

 Students are not considered peer professionals and as such, their regional student productions are not eligible for Emmy® Award recognition.
 If material is produced as part of a class, for which school credit is received, they are considered a student.
-If they are paid or working on a project with other “professionals,” and want to enter the Chapter’s Emmy® Award competition, they cannot enter as a student, but instead must pay the appropriate entry fees.
-The student is then prohibited from entering subsequent student production categories with other classmates.
+If they are paid or working on a project with industry professionals and want to enter the Chapter’s Emmy® Awards competition, they cannot enter as a student, but instead must pay the appropriate Emmy® Award entry fees.
+The student is then prohibited from entering or being listed with other classmates on any Student Production Award submissions during the same awards eligibility year.

 ENTRY SUBMISSIONS